braingeneers/statdepth/README.md

 The methodology implemented here requires a notion of "containment" of a function within a band.
 In R^2, we can check this pointwise.
 In higher dimensional space, there are more options.

 Currently, we have the following notions of containment:
-- `'r2'`: Standard pointwise interval containment
+- `'r2'`: Standard pointwise interval containment.
 <!-- - `'r2_enum'`: Treats each component in our vector-valued function as a real-valued function, and then uses the standard pointwise interval definition.
 (TODO) -->
-- `'simplex'`: A curve is contained if each discrete point in its image is contained by the simplex formed by other curves at that time.
+- `'simplex'`: A d dimensional function is contained by d+1 other functions if each discrete point is contained by the simplex formed by d + 1 other functions at each time index.

 #### i.
 Using an alternative definition of containment